 Can I request a roommate?

 While we do not encourage students to request a roommate, we know that some students do feel comfortable living with someone they already know.
 We do allow roommate requests to be made in writing.
 This must be a reciprocal request made by all students involved.
 We will do our best to honor the request, but cannot make any guarantees.
-For students who request both a roommate and a specific building, we are only able to honor one request so that we can honor as many student requests as possible.
-You will need to prioritize which request is your higher preference.
+For students who confirm a roommate request in the MyHousing System, this request will take priority over any building preferences completed through the Occupancy Agreement.

 Can I request a specific building (Lima or Brubacher)?

 While the office of Residence Life does not take specific Building Requests, we ask students you to indicate their building preferences from highest to lowest of the buildings they would be interested in living in.
 The Residence Life Office will work during the housing placement process to assign students to a space that meets these preferences, based on the availability of rooms in each building and the student's date of deposit.

 Please be aware that the Residence Life Office will honor confirmed Roommate Requests over building preferences.
 If a confirmed roommate request is on file, the Residence Life Office will honor all confirmed roommate requests before moving to work with student building preferences.